 (a) the Clubs, States and selected third parties (for instance, Ticketek and Ticketmaster) as part of the Rugby League Exchange; and

-(b) a third party (such as a corporate partner of the NRL or Clubs, or information that is on public record or which is otherwise unsolicited).
+(b) a third party (such as a Rugby League Partner or other corporate partner of the NRL or Clubs, or information that is on public record or which is otherwise unsolicited).

 5. Why do we collect, use, hold and disclose your personal information?